datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 ## Basic Math Functions

-If we wanted to, we could perform math on an entire column of our data.
+If we wanted to, we could apply a mathmatical operation like addition or division on an entire column of our data.
 For example let's multiply all weight values by 2.
 A more practical use of this might be to normalize the data according to a mean, area, or some other value calculated from our data.

 ~~~